Arbitrum vs Base: Which Is Better for DeFi Trading?

 Fraud Proofs Uses Optimistic Rollups (7-day challenge period) Uses Optimistic Rollups (7-day challenge period)

-Chain Governance Controlled primarily by Coinbase but evolving Governed by community-driven chain governance model
+Chain Governance Controlled primarily by Coinbase but evolving Governed by a community-driven chain governance model

 Network Transparency High, but tied to corporate oversight High with open, community-led decision-making